 One method of identifying an entity is to select it.
 Selecting highlights entities in both the document pane and the Model Tree.

 Another method is to use the Focus and Show Me features.
 These features are especially useful when you want to locate an object without selecting it.

-You can also locate an entity by searching by some or all of the entity name.
+You can also locate an entity by searching it.